BIRD REMOVAL WESTCHESTER, NY

 Starlings nest in bathroom dryer vents, gable vents and any hole that allows enough space to nest.
 Their nesting material is generally made from grass which is a significant fire hazard.
 Starlings carry bird mites, transmissible gastroenteritis and other diseases.
 The starlings droppings can also be hazardous to humans.

 Our bird removal protocols are specific to individual problems.
-Specialized one way doors are used to allow birds to exit entry holes.
+We get rid of birds with specialized one way doors which allow birds to exit entry holes.
 Birds using the inside of buildings can be captured with specialty traps and/or nets.
+The species of bird being excluded sometimes changes our methods, but not always.

 Intrepid Wildlife Services will identify the problem associated with the sparrows, whether it’s feeding locations or nesting areas.
 We will modify the habitat by closing holes that allow entry into a house or building.
 Any birds, nesting materials and nests will be removed and the vulnerable area closed to prevent re entry.
 Over bathroom vents we can install protective vent covers.

 If you are having starling or other bird problems the solution is a phone call away.
 Intrepid Wildlife Services has years of experience removing birds safely and effectively.
 Intrepid Wildlife Services can provide permanent solutions for bird and numerous other wildlife problems.
+Each problem may have a different solution and vary depending on species and nature of the issue.
 Call us today for the best in bird removal Westchester.